 After you file for divorce, the next step is to get your soon-to-be-ex “served.”
-“Service” simply means physically handing the initial divorce pleadings to your ex. (link to blog on what gets filed when you file for divorce).
+“Service” means physically handing your ex the initial divorce pleadings. (link to blog on what gets filed when you file for divorce).
 Here are the steps:

 1. Your lawyer gets the summons “issued.”
 That means the Clerk of Court stamps the original divorce pleadings as “filed” and signs the top sheet, called a summons.
 They only do this after you pay your filing fee, which generally runs between $200-$300 in Tennessee.